 How High Can An Adjustable Rate Mortgage Increase?
 There’s A Cap

 You might be afraid of an adjustable rate mortgage increase once the introductory fixed rate period is over.
-However, there is always an adjustable rate mortgage increase cap that prevents the borrower from paying too much.
+However, there is always an adjustable rate mortgage increase cap that prevents the borrower from paying too much. with the ARM interest rate cap, ARM holders can better plan for their future.

 Let me explain how much an adjustable rate mortgage (ARM) can increase using my own 5/1 ARM example.
 In my strong opinion, taking out an ARM over a 30-year fixed rate mortgage is the best way to go to save money.